 Do not expect an instant resolution to your claim.
 It may be months or years before you get compensation.
 No matter what happens, keep in touch with your attorney at every stage of your litigation.

-The best property liability lawyer is part of a successful team.
+The most trusted property liability lawyer is part of a successful group, so be sure to meet our team.
 They work in lockstep with you to negotiate a settlement.
 If no agreement is reached, your attorney helps you bring your case to trial.

 If you go to trial, there is no need to be afraid.
 Your attorney explains what can happen during your trial and delivers an argument that may resonate with a judge or jury.
 Ideally, a judge or jury will understand your point of view, and this may lead the court to award you 100% of the damages you have requested.